Vienna honors victims of terror attack 1 year later | DW | 02.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Austrian leaders have taken part in a memorial service to remember those killed during a shooting spree in central Vienna last year.
+Austrian leaders have taken part in a memorial service to remember the people killed during a shooting spree in central Vienna in 2020.
 Criticism remains over the government's actions in the run-up to the violence.

 Critics say the government has yet to apologize for mistakes which they say allowed the attack to occur